The Phaser E-stim Reference and Glossary

 , to generate the stimulating pulses in a most flexible way, creating stimulation effects that are not achievable with off-the-shelf equipment.

-A growing electrostimulation DIY community prefers homemade devices, also known as White Boxes
+A still growing e-stim DIY community prefers homemade devices, also known as White Boxes

 Electrostimulation with a Phaser Step-up Circuit

 An e-stim device is a self-contained box that is specifically designed for electrostimulation.
-Most units are battery powered, some have built-in rechargeable batteries, and some devices come with a mains adaptor that boosts the maximum available output power if plugged in during operation.
+Most e-stim units are battery powered, some have built-in rechargeable batteries, and some devices come with a mains adaptor that boosts the maximum available output power when plugged in during operation.

 Microprocessor controlled E-stim Device

 The latest generation of e-stim units are digital devices, controlled by a microprocessor inside the box.
-A designer software running on a PC allows to upload new routines into the device.
+A software running on a computer allows to design and upload new routines into the device.